 Set the corresponding variables to CMake's include_directories() and link_directories().
+You can enable the variable CONAN_SYSTEM_INCLUDES in order to get directories included with the SYSTEM option.

-conan_define_targets()
+conan define targets()

 Define the targets for each dependency (target flags instead of global flags).